 Students will adore this book.
 It is heartfelt and funny.
 There’s an honest conversation about sexuality and gender identity that sounds like it’s written for teens, not at them.
 This is a book written “by, for, and about” Trans Latinx kids AND for others to enjoy, too.
 I feel so lucky to be alive in a world where this book exists, and y’all need it for your classroom libraries, stat.

 The Resolutions by Mia Garcia (HS)

 This New Year, Jess has a plan to keep her four best friends together: The four of them will make New Year’s resolutions for each other.
-She, Nora, Ryan and Lee all have each other’s best interest at heart and give resolutions to help them embrace life or get over old relationships.
+She, Nora, Ryan, and Lee all have each other’s best interests at heart and give resolutions to help them embrace life or get over old relationships.
 But good intentions don’t always work out as planned…

 They Both Die at the End by Adam Silvera (HS)

 “On September 5, a little after midnight, Death-Cast calls Mateo Torrez and Rufus Emeterio to give them some bad news: They’re going to die today.